huggingface/blog/embedding-quantization.md

 Quantizing an embedding with a dimensionality of 1024 to binary would result in 1024 bits.
 In practice, it is much more common to store bits as bytes instead, so when we quantize to binary embeddings, we pack the bits into bytes using `np.packbits`.

-As a result, in practice quantizing a `float32` embedding with a dimensionality of 1024 yields an `int8` or `uint8` embedding with a dimensionality of 128.
+Therefore, quantizing a `float32` embedding with a dimensionality of 1024 yields an `int8` or `uint8` embedding with a dimensionality of 128.
 See two approaches of how you can produce quantized embeddings using [Sentence Transformers](https://sbert.net/) below:

 ```python
 from sentence_transformers import SentenceTransformer